Who is a Household Contact

 If it has been 29 days or more since you had COVID-19 and someone in your household tests positive, then you should test daily for 5 days.

-If you test positive, you must self-isolate for 7 days.
+If you test positive, we recommend you isolate for 5 days.

 Last updated: at